 - Large-block answer sheet

 You can only order accommodated materials for students whose requests for accommodations were approved by SSD.
 Consult with your SSD coordinator to determine which students need to test with accommodations.
 We strongly encourage SAT School Day coordinators to wait to place test orders until they verify with their SSD coordinator that all student accommodations have been approved.

-Once you’ve logged in, the ordering website will display a roster of students that have been approved for accommodations.
+Once you’ve logged in, the ordering site will display a roster of students who have been approved for accommodations.
 When you select a student from the roster, the accommodated materials that need to be ordered for that student will be displayed.

 If a student doesn’t appear on the roster of students, it means that the student may not have been approved or the SSD accommodations review is still in progress.
 Continue to check the status for students who may not immediately appear on your roster.